 Observations are totally independent of the nature of matters

-Macroscopic view, a bulk of molecules or collection of molecules has been considered as a single component.
+In a macroscopic view, a bulk of molecules or a collection of molecules has been considered as a single component.

 Variable can be measured by instrument directly or indirectly.